The Constitution Bench Pendency Project: Methodology and Challenges

 - Cases where judgments have been delivered by constitution benches are incorrectly marked as pending: Such a situation seems to often arise in cases where the Constitution Bench decides issues of interpretation of the Constitution but refers the case back to the original bench for a decision on merits.
 Therefore, while the case has been decided by the constitution bench, and the question of law has been resolved, marking it as pending before a constitution bench is a misnomer.

 - Challenges of identifying the main matter: In peculiar cases like Assam Public Works v.
 Union of India, it was difficult to ascertain the main matter.
 Even though both the Supreme Court website and the RTI data classified Assam Public Works as the main matter, the order referring the case to the Constitution Bench was delivered in Assam Sanmilita Mahasangha v.
 Union of India (the Assam Accord case).
-Seeing the merits in harmonising the two to get a fuller sense of the controversy, questions from both the cases have High Court integrated.
+Seeing the merits in harmonising the two to get a fuller sense of the controversy, questions from both the cases have been integrated.
 However, even though we believed that Assam Public Works was not the main matter in the NRC issue, we had to rely on what the Supreme Court was telling us.

 - Non-availability of High Court orders: Many of the pending cases arise from appeals of High Court orders, which in turn are not available.
 For instance, in Union of India v.
 Preeti Agarwal, the Delhi High Court judgment, which lies at the root of the Constitution Bench case, is not available in the public domain.
 Further, since most High Court websites require a captcha to access data, providing hyperlinks to orders was not possible.
 Instead, these orders have been uploaded on the linked Google Drive, as far as possible.